Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 Brain BDNF expression is reduced in people with Alzheimer's disease

-Alzheimer's disease is the most common neurodegenerative disease and the leading cause of dementia worldwide.[32]
+Alzheimer's is the most common neurodegenerative disease and the leading cause of dementia worldwide.[36]
 Notably, women are twice as likely to develop Alzheimer's disease as men.
-During the early stages of Alzheimer's disease, a person may begin having problems with short term memory, word recall, or facial recognition.
-Symptoms progress to difficulty with planning, reasoning, and problem solving; over time, more systemic problems can emerge (difficulty in walking, sitting, or swallowing).
+During the early stages of Alzheimer's disease, a person may begin having problems with short-term memory, word recall, or facial recognition.
+Symptoms progress to difficulty with planning, reasoning, and problem-solving; over time, more systemic issues can emerge (difficulty walking, sitting, or swallowing).
 The pathogenesis of the disease is associated with the formation of extracellular plaques of amyloid-beta protein in the brain.
-These plaques lead to the accumulation of insoluble masses of tau protein (often referred to as tau "tangles") inside nearby cells, which eventually result in cell death.
-Many studies have found lower levels of BDNF expression in several areas of the brain in people with Alzheimer's disease.[33]
-Post-mortem analysis of neurons from Alzheimer's patients and those who died from causes unrelated to dementia show BDNF present throughout the brain in areas responsible for many important functions, including learning, memory formation, emotion, sensory integration, decision making, reward perception, motor function, executive function, and stress response.
-However, BDNF was largely absent in neurons with tau tangles in Alzheimer's disease patients.[34]
-[35]
+These plaques accumulate insoluble masses of tau protein (often referred to as tau "tangles") inside nearby cells, eventually resulting in cell death.

-Reports vary on the association of BDNF Met (the less common form of the BDNF gene that codes for methionine) with Alzheimer's disease incidence, but the combination of APOE4 with BDNF Met has been linked to more rapid deterioration of memory and language performance among older people who have not been diagnosed with dementia.
-Assessments of episodic memory based on a battery of cognitive tests demonstrated that the rate of cognitive decline experienced by healthy, older people who had amyloid-beta protein accumulation in their brain and who were APOE4 and BDNF Met carriers was roughly three times the rate of decline among those carrying only the BDNF Val allele (the more common form of the gene that retains valine).[41]
-By itself, the BDNF Met allele does not seem to reliably predict the likelihood of developing cognitive impairment or dementia.
-Among some populations this variant is even associated with a lower incidence of dementia compared to the predominant, BDNF Val, allele.[42]
-[43] This may help explain the sizable difference in BDNF Met frequencies in Asian (about 50 to 70 percent) versus Caucasian (about 20 to 50 percent) populations.[44]
-[45] However, multiple studies have shown that BDNF Met significantly increases the probability and rapidity of disease progression in cases where a background of pathology is already in place.[46]
-[47]
+Reports vary on the association of BDNF Met (the less common form of the BDNF gene that codes for methionine) with Alzheimer's disease incidence.
+However, the combination of APOE4 with BDNF Met is associated with more rapid deterioration of memory and language performance among older people who have not been diagnosed with dementia.
+Assessments of episodic memory based on a battery of cognitive tests demonstrated that the rate of cognitive decline experienced by healthy, older people who had amyloid-beta protein accumulation in their brain and who were APOE4 and BDNF Met carriers was roughly three times the rate of decline among those carrying only the BDNF Val allele (the more common form of the gene that retains valine).[43]

 Production and transport of BDNF is altered in Huntington's disease